fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

+> Can u create a few videos on Mongo, Node and express about industry use cases and best practises?

 > Thanks Fredrik!
 I'd love more examples of improving things for others & providing value:)

 > Can you make a video about loading fonts?